Kostee/tft-overview/README.md

 - connecting 30 manually downloaded files
 - having all the data in one in one Pandas DataFrame, containing all the dates since April 2nd, 2012 to April 1st, 2022
 - generating summaries and visualizations, including correlation matrix and NA value information

+# Problems with Google repositorium
+Original scripts cloned contains some bugs, mostly caused by changes in new versions of *TensorFlo*w, for which the code has not yet been adapted.
+Therefore, in many places the code is modified to work as of April 2022.

+Also, some packages had to be installed to old versions - eg. scikit-learn to 0.24.2